PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 ## E-Verify

-We participate in [E-verify](https://www.e-verify.gov/about-e-verify) for all U.S. new hires which allows us to verify employment eligibility remotely and continue hiring in multiple states.
+We participate in [E-verify](https://www.e-verify.gov/about-e-verify) for all US new hires which allows us to verify employment eligibility remotely and continue hiring in multiple states.
 E-Verify is not used as a tool to pre-screen candidates.